jaanga/terrain-r2/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->
-To enable people who are interested in cartography and geography and are not programmers but have some understanding of some aspects of coding to develop news ways of using 3D mapping data and explore news ways of visualizing that data
+To enable people who are interested in cartography and geography and are not programmers but have some understanding of some aspects of coding to develop news ways of using 3D mapping data and explore news ways of visualizing that data.

 ## Access to Data